ackmanx/webapp-monorepo/README.md

 ## Developing an Application
 Start the Express server with `yarn start` from project root.
 Then start the FE build for whichever application you want to develop.

+If you aren't seeing server logs, make sure you have `DEBUG=mr:*` set for the debug module to output

 ## Adding a New Application
 The idea is that all applications run off the same server and then add their own custom server code scoped to their app.
 Being a FE is just a built JS app, all FE should be able to be written however I want as long as they result a predictable bundle to reference.